 Europa League: How will we approach it next season?

-With Manchester United set for the UEFA Europa League in 2019/20, many fans are wondering how manager Ole Gunnar Solskjaer will approach the competition when the new season comes around.
+With the UEFA Europa League group-stage draw taking place on Friday, many fans are wondering how manager Ole Gunnar Solskjaer and Manchester United will approach the competition this season.

 GO ALL OUT TO WIN IT

-“Winning the Premier League title is always the priority at United, but that is evidently a long-term vision right now and Ole has even admitted it isn’t a realistic aim next season.
-Sure, you never know what may happen – you can never write us off! - but closing that 32-point gap on the current champions is clearly unlikely.
+“Winning the Premier League title is always the priority at United, but that is evidently a long-term vision right now and Ole has even admitted it isn’t a realistic aim.
+Sure, you never know what may happen, but closing that 32-point gap on the current champions is clearly unlikely.

-“Winning can also become habitual and, with Solskjaer determined to build a younger and hungrier squad going forward, there are obvious benefits that would stem from success on the continent.
+“Winning can also become habitual and, with Solskjaer building a younger squad, there are obvious benefits that would stem from success on the continent.

 “Yet the reward for winning the Europa League is the most important incentive, with the victor earning automatic qualification to the Champions League group stage.
 That prize has revolutionized the competition since it was introduced in 2015/16, and it cannot be underestimated at a time when it’s so difficult to finish in the Premier League’s top four.
 That’s why I hope we go all out to win.”